 The Justice Project

-The Law Council is undertaking a comprehensive national review into the state of access to justice in Australia in the past 40 years.
+The Law Council has undertaken one of the most comprehensive, national reviews into the state of access to justice in Australia in the past 40 years.

-The Justice Project, which began in early 2017, was overseen by an expert Steering Committee of eminent lawyers, jurists and academics, chaired by former High Court Chief Justice, the Hon.
+The Justice Project, which began in early 2017, was overseen by an expert Steering Committee of eminent lawyers, jurists and academics, and chaired by former High Court Chief Justice, the Hon.
 Robert French AC.

 Looking at the justice system from the people’s point of view, the Justice Project has focused on justice barriers facing those with significant social and economic disadvantage, as well as identifying what is working to reduce those barriers.

 We want to take the reporting of this crisis out of realm of numbers and into the realm of lived experience.
 The Justice Project would like to thank all of those who have been involved in the project and is pleased to be able to share the findings of the Final Report with you.